jdpaquette/jdpaquette.github.io/README.md

 - [Coursera](https://www.coursera.org/) This will be for Google Certifications and Data Science.
 - [Maven Analytics](https://app.mavenanalytics.io/) Possibly utilize this site for Data Analytics / Science training.

+#### Day 12
+Feb.
+14, 2025

+Went through Vs Code some more and downloaded some extensions for Python, Web Development, and C++ so it is ready for use whenever I get around to the bigger development skills.
+I also went through some more Git / Github training and messed around setting up some more repositories and pushing from local.
+Took some trial and error to get the "ssh" working correctly.
+Glad it is setup now though, so much easier to use then having to deal with username and password.
+Looking through Dr. Angela Yu's -- Web Development Bootcamp and her 100 days of Python Code.
+So between that and Colt's, not sure where I fit comfortably.
+I may just have to get out of the tutorials, but I feel like I am going to go through all of these tutorials to give a good review to my students and followers of which programs are good on these different platforms.

 #### Day 11
 Feb.
 13, 2025